 Breathe in through your nose for one second, then out for one second.
 Add one breath for each inhale and exhale.
 You’ll feel calmer by breath ten.

 5. PROGRESSIVE MUSCLE RELAXATION.

-Focus on slowly tensing and relaxing each muscle group, starting from your toes and moving up.
+Focus on slowly tensing and relaxing each muscle group, starting with your toes and moving up.

-BICEPS ARE COOL, BUT YOUR HEART IS THE MOST IMPORTANT MUSCLE.
+BICEPS LOOK GREAT, BUT YOUR HEART IS MORE IMPORTANT TO WHOLE HEALTH.

-Tobacco users are at risk for coronary artery disease, among other heart problems.
+Tobacco users are at risk for coronary artery disease and other heart problems.